Systematic Civic Stewardship increases our capacity for civic innovation, collaboration, and

 the neighborhood level, while building capacity to scale successes in

-communities city-wide (see Civic Stewardship Storefront proposal).
-The lab's aspiration is to contribute to an emergent social movement for participative civic stewardship that is already underway.
+communities city-wide.
+The lab's aspiration is to generate new knowledge, improve local outcomes, and contribute to a growing social movement for participative civic stewardship (see proposal).

 Neighborhoods are framed as communities of purpose, with stewardship coalitions that shape local practices to improve outcomes (health, etc.).